Who’s in the garden this morning?

 When we heard that, we were aghast at the prospect of such a dilemma.
 But, here we are well into the third day, and the possibility of it going five days is not as unlikely as we perceived in the past.
 Yesterday, for a short period, we were also without power and WiFi.

 As tough and resilient as we may have been in our world travels, with many harrowing situations, I don’t think we’d quickly adapt to no services; no power, no electricity, and no water.
 That’s not our thing.
 That would be called “camping,” and we don’t do much of that.

 When the power and WiFi returned, it made us appreciate only being without water, after all.
-A short time ago, Louise sent me a message to inform us that tonight, from 11:00 pm to 1:30 am; there will be load shedding.
-Fortunately, that’s a time of less importance to us since we usually are just about ready to drift off to sleep.
+A short time ago, Louise sent me a message to inform us that there will be load shedding tonight, from 11:00 pm to 1:30 am.
+Fortunately, that’s a time of less importance since we are usually just about ready to drift off to sleep.

 For us, it’s all about trade-offs.
 Africa is in our blood.
 We can leave…but it always draws us back in.
 We choose this life, and we decide to accept the challenges we encounter along the way, in the best ways we can.

 Photo from one year ago today, June 1, 2020:

 |Beautiful flowers grow freely everywhere in Madeira, Portugal.
 For more, please click here.|